-Referee: After each scrimmage down, R should go quickly to the appropriate position and observe the offensive huddle, then check the down and distance with the L and H and announce and indicate the new down.
+Referee: After each scrimmage down, R should go quickly to the appropriate position and observe the offensive huddle, then check the down and distance with the L and announce and indicate the new down.
 If the play clock is to be started on the R's signal, R should then declare the ball ready for play by sounding the whistle and giving the ready for play signal [S1] (or wind the clock).
-Take primary responsibility for lateral placement of the ball at the conclusion of each down.
-Determine legality of ball before it is put in play for each down.
-If by rule, the clock should be started on the ready for play after Team A is awarded a first down, then declare the ball ready for play by starting the clock [S2] with a soft whistle when the ball is placed at the succeeding spot.
+R should only go to the line of scrimmage for non-routine events, close measurement, etc. Under unusual circumstances this procedure may vary and require discretionary action by R. If by rule, the clock should be started on the ready for play after Team A is awarded a first down, then declare the ball ready for play by starting the clock [S2] with a soft whistle when the U has placed the ball at the succeeding spot.

 Upon assuming position for the next down, re-check the number of downs with other officials, showing numbers of fingers with a closed fist to indicate fourth down.
-Assume the position where you can see the ball at the snap.
+Assume the position where you can see the ball and the offensive tackle on your side of the ball at the snap.
 Check the legality of backfield formation and one second stop following shift or huddle.
 Know which backs are eligible to touch a forward pass.
 On spread formations, R is responsible for the backfield group directly behind the ball as to illegal motion and eligibility.
 Check blocking behind the line after the snap.
 Be alert for pass thrown toward you.
 Do not pursue the ball too closely.
 You are responsible for the ball and runner behind the neutral zone.
 After crossing the neutral zone, the ball carrier will be the responsibility of the sideline officials and subsequently the downfield officials.
 Be alert to play behind the ball.
 Unless you are in position to determine that the ball is legally in possession on or behind the opponent's goal line, check for fouls by other officials, signal time-out and proceed as usual.
-Assume primary responsibility for determining the legality of defensive signals.
 Do not overlap coverage with H or L when the ball becomes dead beyond the neutral zone.
 Be responsible for the official score.
 With L, check time consumed in snapping and free kicking the ball, and call play clock infraction.
-Responsible for official score.